Deploy Deepgram on Amazon SageMaker

 Follow this AWS Marketplace link to see the Deepgram products that are supported on the SageMaker AI platform.
 No login to your AWS account is required to view this public AWS Marketplace website.

-Language Requests: If there is a transcription language that is not currently listed on the AWS Marketplace, please work with your account manager to request additional language models to be added.
+Language Requests: If there is a transcription language that is not currently available on the AWS Marketplace, please work with your account manager to request additional language models to be added.
 For a full list of the Deepgram supported transcription languages, check out this document.
 You can also view the Changelog to see recent product announcements.

 Limitations